Explainer: As PM Johnson pushes ahead with Brexit, what happens now in parliament?

 “An election is inevitable because of the numbers in parliament, because we have got to break the impasse, the timing will be a matter for Jeremy Corbyn ... but it is inevitable that sooner or later this breaks into a general election,” Labour’s Brexit spokesman Keir Starmer said on Sunday.

-Reporting by Elizabeth Piper, Kylie MacLellan, William James, Michael Holden and Paul Sandle,; Editing by Guy Faulconbridge, Angus MacSwan and Ed Osmond
+Reporting by Elizabeth Piper, Kylie MacLellan, William James, Michael Holden and Paul Sandle,; Editing by Guy Faulconbridge and Angus MacSwan